 Vancouver

-After picking up your motorhome head for the great Burnaby Cariboo for your first night
+• After picking up your motorhome head for the great Burnaby Cariboo for your first nights stay in your RV

-Drive four and a half hours back to Vancouver and the Burnaby Cariboo for a two-night stay
+• Drive four and a half hours back to Vancouver and return your motorhome.
+Stay for two nights at the Hilton Vancouver Metro town

 What is touring in a Motorhome really like?